Chase Atlantic: 2016–2018: EPs and debut studio album

-In January 2016, Chase Atlantic released "Obsessive."
-In February 2016, they released their third EP, Paradise, and did extensive promo for it, including an Australian tour where they played the EP in full.
+In January 2016, Chase Atlantic released "Obsessive".
+They followed up with their third EP, Paradise, in February 2016, which they promoted extensively.

-In January's 2017, Chase Atlantic released their fourth EP, Part One, to coincide with their signing with Warner Bros.
+In January 2017, Chase Atlantic released their fourth EP, Part One, to coincide with their signing with Warner Bros.
 Records.
 This was followed by Part Two in March 2017.
 In mid-2017, the band announced their first tour of the United States, opening for Sleeping with Sirens' Gossip: Up Close & Personal Tour.
 Chase Atlantic released Part Three in September 2017.

 Their self-titled debut album, Chase Atlantic, was released in October 2017.
-Later in 2017, they went on their first headlining tour in the United States, where they played 16 shows across 11 states, followed by an Australian tour opening for Blackbear.
+Later in 2017, they went on a headlining tour in the United States, where they played 16 shows across 11 states, followed by an Australian tour opening for Blackbear.
+Later on March 13, 2025, "Swim" became their first song to reach 1 billion streams on Spotify.

 In 2018, the band continued touring the United States by opening for singer Lights and playing US and UK festivals, including Bonnaroo, Vans Warped Tour 2018, and Reading/Leeds Festival 2018.

 They released standalone singles "Numb to the Feeling" and "Tidal Wave" in mid-2018.
-That summer, they also left Warner Brothers Records and went independent.
+Later that year, they also left Warner Brothers Records and went independent.

-2019–present: Phases and Beauty in Death
+2019–2022: Phases and Beauty in Death

 The group spent January to April 2019 in Los Angeles, working on their second album.
 In April, they announced the Phases Tour: North America for the summer of 2019, in support of their second album, Phases, and set the release date for 28 June 2019.
-The album was preceded by three singles, "Her", "Stuckinmybrain", and "Love Is (Not) Easy", which were released on 10 May, 24 May, and 7 June 2019, respectively.
+The album was preceded by three singles, "Her", "StuckInMyBrain", and "Love Is (Not) Easy", which were released on 10 May, 24 May, and 7 June 2019, respectively.

 In 2020, they began work on their third studio album, Beauty in Death, which the band released on 5 March 2021.
-On May 2, 2022, the group announced the release of a deluxe edition of Beauty in Death.
+Alongside their album rollout, they also released a collaborative single with dark pop artist Plvtinum, called "Hit My Line".
+In 2021, Chase Atlantic also embarked on their 'Beauty in Death' North American tour, performing across various cities from October 1 to November 17.
+On 2 May 2022, the group announced the release of a deluxe edition of Beauty in Death.